Benjamin-Italiaander/My_Notes/Linux/bash_tricks/date_command.md

-# Just a small date example
+# Just a small example of the date command

-Show the weekday in number, always handy to know
+Show the weekday in number, always handy to know, small examples of the date command

 ```bash
 # Display weekday
 date +%u